bagitmery/yeast_mitochondria_and_metabolism/README.md

 _flow_cytometry_pH_analysis.ipynb_: a Python 2.7 notebook plotting cytosolic pH, mitochondrial pH, and mitochondrial potential dynamics in wild-type, _hxk2_, and _snf1_ strains, before and during acute glucose starvation

 _flow_cytometry_wild_yeast_fitnesses.ipynb_: a Python 2.7 notebook analyzing relative fitnesses of a panel of natural and laboratory yeasts during exponential growth and following sudden starvation.

+_glucose_uptake_rates_all.ipynb_: a Python 3 notebook comparing rates of glucose uptake among wild-type and mutant yeast strains

 _metabolic_memory_analysis.ipynb_: a Python 2.7 notebook analyzing recovery probabilities as a function of time since respiratory growth and calculating switching rates between arrester and recoverer states